sandialabs/PyRIID/README.md

 ## Prerequisites

-- Python 3.7+
+- Python 3.7

 ## Installation

-This section will assume you have:

-- installed Python 3.7 or higher; and
-- cloned this repo

-With the above done, perform the following:

 ```
-pip install <path to repository>
+pip install riid
 ```

 ### Data Directory (optional)

-Some functions are usable only if you set the `PYRIID_DATA_DIR` environment variable to a path to some directory on your computer.
+Some *convenience* functions are usable only if you set the `PYRIID_DATA_DIR` environment variable to a path to some directory on your computer.

 ## Examples